cloudsolver/aws-soa/atoms/CF.md

-AWS CloudFormation enables you to use a template file to create and delete a collection of resources together as a single unit (a stack). #AWSService
+AWS CloudFormation enables you to use a template file to create and delete a collection of resources as a single unit (a stack). #AWSService

 #UseCase for #CostOptimized dev environment.
-- Delete templates at 5pm Friday and recreate at 8am on Monday.
-This is also a good way to save the environment. #Sustainable
+- Delete templates at 5pm Friday and recreate at 8am Monday.
+This is also an excellent way to conserve the environment. #Sustainable #CostOptimized
 - Declarative programming is supported automatically.
-- Leverage existing templates and also diagrams are created!
+- Leverage existing templates, and also diagrams are created!
 - [[SAM]] sits on top of CF.
-- [[CDK]] creates constructs that compiles with type safety into CloudFormation template.
+- [[CDK]] creates constructs that compile with type safety into the CloudFormation template.
 - [[EB]] sits on top of CF.
 ---

 #Q What are the main components of CloudFormation?
 See:
 **Answer**:  Resources, Parameters, Mappings, Outputs, Conditionals, Metadata.
-Also, References an Functions as helpers.
+Also, References and Functions as helpers.

 | Component           | Description                                                                                 |
 | ------------------- | ------------------------------------------------------------------------------------------- |